-You awaken to the smell of crisp ocean air and the sounds of faint voices from the shops below.
-You open your terrace doors to warm morning sunshine with views of pastel homes and the clear blue sea in the distance.
-Mornings in Monterosso are the calm before the storm.
-Beach dwellers flock here once afternoon hits, for the white sand beach and crystal waters are hard to resist.
-So for now you enjoy a relaxed morning with a cappuccino and biscotti overlooking the ocean.
+To start, awaken to the smell of crisp ocean air and the sounds of faint voices from the shops below.
+Open your terrace doors to warm morning sunshine with views of pastel homes and the clear blue sea in the distance.
+Mornings in Monterosso are the best time to explore this popular Cinque Terre town.
+Beach dwellers flock here in the afternoons for the white sands and crystal waters.
+Before they arrive, enjoy a relaxed morning with a cappuccino and biscotti overlooking the ocean.

-It’s time to head for Manarola, the oldest of the five villages.
-Upon your arrival to the charming village, it’s no wonder why it is said to be the most romantic.
+Next, head for Manarola, the oldest of the five Cinque Terre towns.
+The charming village is also said to be the most romantic.
 The narrow streets are steep and filled will flowers leading to views of the ocean over rocky cliffs.
-At night the village transitions into a state of being beautifully lit.
-You decide after a day hiking through vineyards it’s finally time to indulge in some Italian wine.
-Manarola is famous for sweet Sciacchetra’, a rare, local wine.
-A glass of this and the area’s prized pesto sauce has your taste buds jumping.
+At night, the village comes alive with twinkling lights.
+By now you’ll have worked up an appetite hiking from town to town.
+Luckily, Manarola is famous for its sweet Sciacchetrá, a rare, local wine as well as its pesto.

-The sun is on its way to the horizon so you hop on the train to your final destination, Riomaggiore.
-You make your way through the tall colorful buildings down a steep ravine where you find a tiny harbor.
-You take a seat on the seaside rocks and wait for Riomaggiore’s best hour, dusk.
-You watch as the sunset works its magic and amplifies the beauty of the ocean and colorful Riomaggiore.
-With each moment becoming more beautiful, you think to yourself how grateful you are to have experienced a place that has created such beauty in harsh terrain and, most importantly, refuses to let go of its ancient roots.
+Last but not least, hop on the train to your final destination of Riomaggiore.
+While in town, don’t miss the Castello di Riomaggiore, an impressive stone castle dating back to the 13th century.
+As daylight fades, make your way through the tall, colorful buildings down a steep ravine to the tiny harbor.
+Take a seat on the seaside rocks and wait for Riomaggiore’s best hour, dusk.
+Watch as the sunset works its magic and amplifies the beauty of the ocean and colorful Riomaggiore.